seapagan/update_repo/README.md

   * re-import the above dump on a different machine or after reinstall
 - Add option to use alternative git command if required, either globally or on a case-by-case basis (see also comments on 'variants' above).
 Currently the script just uses a blanket `git pull` command on all repositories.
 - Document configuration file format and options.

+Internal Changes and refactoring :
 - Add testing!
+- Refactor all command-line handling into a separate class and file
+- Error checking and reporting for the git processes `[IN PROGRESS]`
+- Improve error-checking and recovery while parsing the configuration file
+  * Ignore and report invalid or missing directories
+  * Add more failure cases, not all git errors fail with "fatal:"
+- retry for connection issues etc (config setting).

 [confoog]: http://confoog.seapagan.net